r9kawai/ToyDroneWithAutopilotBarcodeReader/README.md

 # Toy drone with autopilot barcode reader

+## Appendix
+I confirmed that a software normary move on Ubuntu 19.10 on Oracle VirtualBox VM. but, You should care network probrem about Python to Tello connection.
+If you see a blackscreen on this applications camera moniter and can control Tello, You should try change setup VirtualBox network tab.
+It change to type of "NAT" to "Bridge", then has possibile success a camera moniter.

 ## Introduction.
 Task of barcode read automatically at flight.
 Anyone can experiment it with toy drone of "Tello - Ryze Tech" and Ubuntu on PC.
 It use image processing of AR marker, camera process recognize position.
 Please replay below movie!